San Francisco COVID-19 (Coronavirus) Travel Alerts

 San Francisco Travel is committed to providing travelers with accurate and timely information about traveling to our city safely.
 The health and safety of our visitors are our highest priorities.
 We are working closely with the U.S. Travel Association, Visit California, San Francisco International Airport officials and the San Francisco Department of Public Health (SFDPH) to gather and share the latest developments around COVID-19 and its impact on travel to San Francisco.

-To help you get through the "Shelter in Place" and "Stay at Home" orders, we've put together a list of resources and activities that bring a little bit of San Francisco into your home while you practice social distancing.
+To help you get through the recovery and slow reopening of San Francisco, we've put together a list of resources and activities that bring a little bit of San Francisco into your home while you practice social distancing.
+Several San Francisco businesses have also released safety and cleanliness pledges to ensure that you are comfortable when you are able to visit.
+We hope you'll do your part to keep yourself and our residents safe, too.

 The Visitor Information Center at 749 Howard St. is temporarily closed effective March 16, 2020.
 Also closed is the Visitor Information Center at Macy's Union Square at 170 O'Farrell Street (Cellar Level).